 The Faculty is one of the largest providers of healthcare and sports education and professional development, offering flexible delivery of undergraduate and postgraduate modular-based courses and research degrees.
-We have approximately 6400 students and 310 members of staff.
-Our portfolio has been developed and is continuously updated collaboratively with staff from local partner provider organisations, patients, carers and the public, in response to local needs, incorporating national policy and evidence-based practice, mapped against professional statutory regulatory body education and training standards.
+We have over 8000 students and approximately 450 members of staff.
+Our portfolio has been developed and is continuously updated collaboratively with staff from local partner provider organisations, patients, carers and members of the public, in response to local needs, incorporating national policy and evidence-based practice, mapped against professional statutory regulatory body education and training standards.

 Students have access to work-based learning and industrial placements within a diverse range of partner provider organisations across Lancashire within acute, community, primary care, mental health, County Councils, independent, public and voluntary sector and charitable organisations.

 Simulated learning experience is provided for health students within contemporary skills laboratories including a hospital ward, operating theatre, high dependency unit, cardiac resuscitation suite, an ambulance, a midwifery suite, a children and neonatal unit, a community flat and counselling and consultation rooms.

 A range of facilities are accessed by sports students including a match analysis laboratory, apple suite; strength and conditioning equipment, metabolic testing pod, nutrition testing laboratory, Sir Tom Finney Sports Centre and the Preston Sports Arena.